It has been known that human crowds often cause troubles thus controlling human collective motion has been one of the major goals to be achieved.

 ・MAP4

-①Flow cells were assembled from two cover glasses, and a double-sided tape was used as the spacer.
+Methods ①Flow cells were assembled from two cover glasses, and a double-sided tape was used as the spacer.

 ②2 μL of anti-GFP antibody was applied to the flow cell.
 After incubation for 3 min, the flow cell was washed with 5 μL of motility buffer.